NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 ## Updating a package

 1. In **Solution Explorer**, right-click either **References** or the desired project, and select **Manage NuGet Packages...**.
-(In web site projects, right-click the **Bin** folder instead.)
 2. Select the **Updates** tab to see packages that have available updates.
 3. Select the package to update, select the desired version from the drop-down on the right, and select **Update**.

     ![Updating a package](media/UpdatePackages.png)

-4. <a name="implicit_reference"></a>For some packages, the **Update** button is disabled and the package a message appears saying that it's "Implicitly referenced by an SDK".
+4. <a name="implicit_reference"></a>For some packages, the **Update** button is disabled and a message appears saying that it's "Implicitly referenced by an SDK".
 (In some versions of Visual Studio the text may read only "AutoReferenced".)
 These conditions indicate that the package, such as Microsoft.NETCore.App, is part of a larger framework or SDK and should not be updated independently.
 (Such packages, of which Microsoft.NETStandard.Library is another example, are marked internally with `<IsImplicitlyDefined>True</IsImplicitlyDefined>`.)
 To update the package, you must update the SDK to which it belongs.

     ![Example package marked as Implicitly references or AutoReferenced](media/PackageManagerUIAutoReferenced.png)

 ## Managing packages for the solution
-*NuGet 1.4+*

 1. Select the **Tools > NuGet Package Manager > Manage NuGet Packages for Solution...** menu command, or right-click the solution and select **Manage NuGet Packages...**: